-This subject is flexible in design to cater for a range of students' needs and aspirations.
-It can be studied as a single Mathematics subject or in conjunction with Mathematical Methods CAS Units 3 and 4.
+This subject caters for a range of students' needs and aspirations.
+It can be studied as a single Mathematics subject or in conjunction with Mathematical Methods Units 3 and 4.
 General Mathematics is a sufficient prerequisite for many university studies but since prerequisites vary for different tertiary institutions, it is essential that students consult the Careers Counsellor to clarify the relevant Mathematics prerequisites for tertiary courses.